 St Joseph’s Day

 (March 19).
 Sicilian saint’s day, at the midpoint of Lent.
-Altars of food, groaning with bread, fig cakes and stuffed artichokes, are erected in churches all around town, including St Louis Cathedral, and there’s a parade.
+Altars of food are erected in churches all around town, and there’s a parade.
 Celebrated in conjunction with the holiday, on the third Sunday in March (“Super Sunday”) the Mardi Gras Indians (see Entertainment and nightlife) take to the streets – their only official parade outside Mardi Gras.

 French Quarter Festival

-(early April).
-Superb free three-day music festival that rivals Jazz Fest for the quality and variety of music – and food – on offer. w http://www.fqfi.org.
+(early April; fqfi.org).
+Superb free four-day music festival that rivals Jazz Fest for the quality and variety of music – and food – on offer.

-(two weekends, Fri–Sun & Thurs–Sun, end April/early May).
-Enormous festival at the Fairgrounds Race Track, Mid-City, with stages hosting jazz, R&B, gospel, African, Caribbean, Cajun, blues and more, with evening performances in clubs all over town.
-Also features crafts and phenomenal food stands. w http://www.nojazzfest.com.
+(two weekends, Fri–Sun & Thurs–Sun, end April/early May; nojazzfest.com).
+Enormous festival at the Fairgrounds Race Track, Mid-City, with stages hosting jazz, R&B, gospel, Afro-Caribbean, Cajun, blues and more, and evening performances in clubs all over town.
+Also features crafts and phenomenal food stands.

-(six days around Labor Day weekend).
-Huge gay extravaganza, bringing around 100,000 party animals to the Quarter and the Faubourg, with a costume parade of thousands on the Sunday afternoon. w http://www.southerndecadence.net.
+(six days around Labor Day weekend; southerndecadence.net).
+Huge gay extravaganza, bringing around 100,000 party animals to the Quarter, with a costume parade of thousands on the Sunday afternoon.

 (Oct 31).
-Thanks to its long-held obsession with all things morbid, and the local passion for dressing up, New Orleans is a fabulous place to spend Halloween, with haunted houses, costume competitions, ghost tours and parades all over town.
+Thanks to the local passion for dressing up, New Orleans is a fabulous place to spend Halloween, with haunted houses, costume competitions, ghost tours and parades all over town.

-(end Oct).
-Three-day rock festival held in City Park with 150 acts – from Eminem via The Pogues to Duran Duran and the New York Dolls – plus an eclectic span of local acts performing to a mixed, high-spirited, Halloween-costumed crowd. w http://www.thevoodooexperience.com.
+(Halloween weekend; worshipthemusic.com).
+Three-day rock festival held in City Park with two hundred acts – from Nine Inch Nails to Calvin Harris, plus an eclectic span of local bands – performing to a mixed, high-spirited, Halloween-costumed crowd.